quicwg/multipath/draft-ietf-quic-multipath.md

 consecutive key updates ({{Section 6.5 of QUIC-TLS}}).

-When this specification is used, endpoints SHOULD wait for at least three times the largest PTO among all the paths before initiating a new key update after receiving an acknowledgment that confirms the receipt of the previous key update.
+When this specification is used, endpoints SHOULD wait for at least three times the largest Probe Timeout (PTO) (see {{Section 6.2 of QUIC-RECOVERY}}
+among all the paths before initiating a new key update after receiving an acknowledgment that confirms the receipt of the previous key update.
 This interval is different from that in {{QUIC-TLS}}
 which used three times the PTO of the sole single path.